 Dearly Beloved in Christ Jesus,

-Greetings to you all in the name of the Triune God, the Father, the Son and the Holy Spirit.
+Greetings to you all in the name of our Lord and Savior Jesus Christ.

 Let us thank and praise God for the blessed life of Robert Raikse who started the

 very movement ‘Sunday School’.
 As we all observe World Sunday School Day on

 November first Sunday, we acknowledge that every child is a gift to us from God.
 They are

 the heirs of kingdom of God (Psalm 127: 3 & Mt.
 19:14).
 Sunday school aims at the